-It is also worth reiterating a couple of the more pertinent recommendations from the Affordable Housing Redevelopment Displacement Mitigation Strategy, dated March 26, 2013.
+It is also worth reiterating a few other considerations, some of which originate from the Affordable Housing Redevelopment Displacement Mitigation Strategy, dated March 26, 2013.
 In that report, while focused primarily on the mitigation of issues related to manufactured housing districts, the two issues related to housing affordability, and specifically the preservation of it, are: 1) draft a manufactured home park zoning district; and 2) ensure that the notification process is begun in a timely manner (i.e. possibly sooner), that it becomes easier for existing parks to be redeveloped or relocated, rather than eliminated.